In the midst of the conflict, the heroes, I stood,

 It is perhaps the greatest interchange of magnetism human relations are capable of.

+I get very much attached to some of them, and many of them have come to depend on seeing me, and having me sit by them a few minutes, as if for their lives.
 Every sick and wounded soldier is dear to me as a son or brother.
-Often they seem very near to me, even as my own children or younger brothers.
+I could not feel them nearer to me if my own sons or dear young brothers.
 I make no bones of petting them just as if they were—have long given up formalities and reserves in my treatment of them.

 Lewy Brown, so good, so affectionate—when I came away, he reached up his face, I put my arm around him, and we gave each other a long kiss, half a minute long.
 (Dear child, remember you me?
 Remember you who kissed you while you lay so pale and lonesome in your cot?)
+He is one I love in my heart and always shall till death, and afterwards too.

 John A. Holmes had not had any medical attention since he was brought there, so I sent for the doctor.
 He seemed to have entirely given up and lost heart, had not a cent of money, not a soul here he knew or cared about, except me.
 He said he would like to buy a drink of milk, when the woman came through with milk.
 I gave him a little change I had.
 Trifling as this was, he was overcome and began to cry.